Region

 The importance of vision in healthy ageing

-Dr Vânia de la Fuente-Núñez, Healthy Ageing Senior Advisor at The Fred Hollows Foundation, said vision loss affects the physical and mental health of older people and their ability to function in the community.
+Dr Vânia de la Fuente-Núñez, Healthy Ageing Senior Advisor at The Fred Hollows Foundation, highlights the serious consequences of vision loss in older age:

 Existing inequities in healthcare access and other socioeconomic factors contribute to the increased burden of vision impairment among older people, with a notable impact on older women and those with limited education or lower income levels.